Casey-Litmer/menucmd/README.md

 While this is an intended feature of the module, you may still use menus within functions.  menucmd has a number of builtin functions to create template menus and to make in-line composition easier.

-*This list is subject to change as community members can submit their own if anyone finds any common uses or improvements for menucmd!*

 ## In-line Functions